lucasFelixSilveira/lucasFelixSIlveira/README.md

 ### A simple Brazilian programmer who always holds on for the ease of use of his systems and data security
 ## Want to know more?
 - **[🤗 See my website!](https://lucasfs.tk)**
+- I always have the best ideas while I'm in the bath.

 <br>
 <div align="center">